sixpark/slate/source/includes/_questions.md

   }
 ```

-_Retrieve_ a set of questions and associated answers collection as per the Six Park questionnaire/risk assessment.
+_Retrieve_ a set of questions and associated answers as per the Six Park questionnaire/risk assessment.

 ### HTTP Request